 - Reviewing operational policies meriting Board attention (such as policies to govern Port Authority’s accounting system and practices), identifying the need for their revision and recommending those policy revisions to the full Board.

-- Presenting an overall assessment of the past year's fiscal and program performance at the annual strategic work session.
+- Presenting an overall assessment of the past year's fiscal and program performance.

 - Overseeing the administration of customer satisfaction surveys, reviewing such surveys and reporting survey results to the full Board as appropriate.

 - Providing counsel to the Chief Executive Officer on major internal administrative system upgrades, such as software or hardware upgrades.

 - Sen. Jim Brewster